National Bank of Scotland: The First Hundred Years

 In December 1824, the National Bank of Scotland announced that funds had been raised for the formation of a new bank in Edinburgh.
 Almost immediately it was followed by advertisements from the Scottish Union Banking Company and the Scottish Union Commercial Banking Company stating that they were to follow suit.
 Negotiations followed whereby the promoters of the latter two banks agreed to join in with the promoters of the National Bank.
 In March 1825 the National Bank was formally constituted with a nominal capital of £5 million under the chairmanship of the Lord Provost, Alexander Henderson of Press.
 The bank finally opened for business in the October and immediately began to issue its own notes.
 It obtained a royal charter in 1831.
+The founding directors included John Macfie, a sugar-refiner in Leith.

 The "National" in the Bank's title was no accident.
 "From its inception the policy of the bank was directed towards the establishment of a branch system throughout Scotland."
 By the end of its first full year there were 13 branches; 40 by 1850 and 112 by the end of the century.
 It was also the first Scottish bank to open an office in London (1864).
 From 1885 to 1914 it was second only in size to the Bank of Scotland.

 Although most of the increase in branches came from new openings, there were some small acquisitions including the Commercial Banking Company of Aberdeen in 1833; and the Perth Union Bank in 1836.
 It was the National's failure to buy the Glasgow & Ship Bank in 1843 that prompted the opening of the first branch in Glasgow.
 A Bank of Glasgow company was also formed in 1843 and was acquired by the National in 1844 but the evidence from Checkland was that no physical presence had been established and it was no more than a paper transaction prior to a pooling of resources.

 The banking industry was (and still appears to be) continually afflicted by crises but there is no indication in the histories of anything other than stable financial progress.
 A table published in 1898 saw annual published net profits between 1864 and 1896 remaining within the range of £100-200,000; the opening year was £125,000 and the closing year £198,000.